Car owners: your legal obligations

 With that convenience comes responsibility though, and as a car owner you need to meet two legal requirements: registration and Compulsory Third Party (CTP) insurance.

-The rules vary from state to state, but your car may well have to pass an inspection to prove it’s roadworthy.
-You can find out about the regulations in your state at australia.gov.
+The rules vary across Australia, but your car may well have to pass an inspection to prove it’s roadworthy.
+You can find out about the regulations in your state or territory at australia.gov.